Extension Plant Pathology & Microbiology (ExtPLPM)

 2023 IPMB REEU will be structured so that students can transition from directed to independent research and extension activities.
 The intellectual focus for our IPMB REEU program is on the interface between plants (key crops), microbes (fungi, bacteria, and viruses), and the environment (soil, water, and pollutants).
 Our REEU will be composed of two major phases: (a) a 10-week summer experience at TAMU and (b) the long-term tracking of students upon return to their home universities and during the pursuit of their graduate or professional careers.

 The Student Careers in Agricultural Research, Learning and Extension Training (SCARLET) program is a federally funded internship opportunity for undergraduate students (sophomore, junior, and senior).
-The program includes training with a mentor in a 1:1 ratio.
+The program includes training with a mentor.
 You will be able to expand your skills while learning side by side each mentor’s team.
 SCARLET also offers a series of workshops and seminars to help you improve your resume and to help you expand your career options.
-The SCARLET team of mentors will select 10 participants for 2022.
+The SCARLET team of mentors will select 10 participants for 2024.

 Contact an Extension Specialist